 The design team drew upon the distinct natural setting of the company’s Seattle headquarters as well as the natural landmarks of Canada’s Lower Mainland to inform the architecture.
 The airy, branch-like ceiling structures and the more grounded, boulder-like enclosures are a visual reference to canopies and roots, respectively, of the giant tree specimens unique to the area.
 To capitalize on existing conditions, an existing void in the upper level’s floor slab was utilized to introduce a communicating stair that spans and connects the two floors, as the trunk of a tree connects its disparate parts.

-The expansive floor plates are defined by neighborhoods of open work benches woven together by circulation paths that expand to incorporate open and semi-enclosed rooms for collaboration.
+The expansive floor plates are defined by neighborhoods of open workbenches woven together by circulation paths that expand to incorporate open and semi-enclosed rooms for collaboration.
 Moments of vibrant color punctuate these collaborative spaces and strategically located social gathering areas, such as hubs for meeting and dining and the multipurpose rooms.
-The new occupants have responded very positively to the design concept of simultaneously revealing the workings of the architecture and expressing an aspirational theme of working community within a naturalistic, wood-framed setting.
+The new occupants have responded very positively to the design concept of simultaneously revealing the workings of the architecture and expressing an aspirational theme of a working community within a naturalistic, wood-framed setting.